turkyden/use-typical/src/demo/demo1.md

 ## Default

-You can import to your app with default export.
+You can typing the text animation step by step.

 ```tsx
 import React from 'react';